 Cause A fungal disease (Geosmithia morbida), vectored by the walnut twig beetle (Pityophthorus juglandis), that can cause death of black walnut (Juglans nigra).
 The disease has been detected in many Western States including eastern Washington, Idaho, and throughout Oregon on both sides of the Cascade Range (although insect trapping in the Grand Ronde Valley of OR did not detect the beetle).
 Several quarantines of plants, wood and wood products have been established in some of the states in the Eastern United States.
 It was first noticed in Oregon during the early 1990's.
 Most of the trees impacted at that time were on poorly drained soils in the mid-Willamette Valley area.
 The majority of the problem seemed to have occurred over a 3-year period.
 There were few complaints about this problem until 2001 when this dieback occurred on a wide variety of soil types, including productive agricultural soils, in the Portland metropolitan area.
-Beyond the Pacific Northwest it has now been confirmed in Ohio, Tennessee, North Carolina, and Italy.
+Beyond the Pacific Northwest it has now been confirmed in Indiana, Ohio, Pennsylvania, Tennessee, North Carolina, Virginia, and Italy.

 Small diameter black walnut (Juglans nigra) trees in Colorado died within one to two years after first symptoms were observed.
 Decline and death occurs much more slowly in the PNW on large diameter black walnut hybrids (J. nigra X J. hindsii).
 Young, small diameter trees found growing near declining trees have remained symptomless.
 Western black walnut species may host both insect and fungus, show minor symptoms or even appear to recover in succeeding years.
 Preliminary testing found J. nigra to be much more susceptible than J. hindsii or other Juglans species.
 This may account for the different disease progression in different areas.
 English walnuts (J. regia) are not as susceptible but the disease is easily found in English walnut orchards